18F/health-tracking-course/collections/_rubric/pf-medium-1.md

 Let's break that down a bit further, though.
 What is true about the data stored in Trello?

-1. **Easily Accessible**.
+1. **Easily accessible**.
 The data stored in a Trello board can be accessed simply by changing a URL.
-2. **Standard Formats**.
+2. **Standard formats**.
 The data in a Trello board is stored in an industry-standard format.
-3. **Simple Extraction API**.
+3. **Simple extraction API**.
 The data in a Trello board can be extracted with a simple HTTP-based API (Application Programmer Interface) request.
-4. **Open, Standard Tooling**.
+4. **Open, standard tooling**.
 The languages and tools required to access and manipulate the data are free and open.
 Further, they are exceedingly common.
 (In this case, Javascript.
 We could have also used Python, Java, C, C++... really, *any* programming language.)
-5. **Well Documented**.
+5. **Well-documented**.
 To do this, we used documentation that was easily found on the internet.
 Most of the documentation needed was actually [standard docs for Javascript](https://developer.mozilla.org/en-US/docs/Web) provided by Mozilla.
 In other words, we were checking our knowledge of Javascript, not any special features of Trello.
-6. **Self-Documenting**.
+6. **Self-documenting**.
 The data extracted from Trello was *self-documenting*.
 That means we could look at the data, and it was immediately apparent what that data represented.
 No additional documentation or questions to the vendor (in this case, Atlassian) were necessary.
-7. **One-Click Extraction**.
+7. **One-click extraction**.
 It is essentially possible to extract data from Trello with a "single click."
 We could easily write a script that, given a collection of Trello boards, could extract (and store, backup, migrate, or otherwise manipulate) all of the data in all of the boards.

-## Data in your State (40m, solo)
+## Data in your state (40m, solo)

 **Timer**: {% include countdowntimer minutes=30 %}

 In the section above, you were introduced to Trello, a web-based tool for organizing data into lists and cards.
 It is widely used by software and product management teams for organizing the work that takes place on software projects.
-We then wrote a short web application that 1) accesses a Trello board and 2) counts the cards in each of the lists, 3) presenting that data back to you, the end-user.
+We then wrote a short web application that 1) accesses a Trello board and 2) counts the cards in each of the lists, 3) presents that data back to you, the end-user.

-Now, think about the systems that your state is paying for year-over-year.
+Now think about the systems that your state is paying for year-over-year.
 In your notebook, ask (and answer) these questions:

 1. Is the data in your state's systems easily accessible?
 2. Is the data in your state's systems stored using open-source software (e.g. MariaDB or PostgreSQL as a database vs. a product from Oracle)?